How Rainy is Costa Rica in July?

 - Caribbean: Limon and South Caribbean

-*Some lucky people has seen dolphins in the Tortuguero Canals
+*Some lucky people have seen dolphins in the Tortuguero Canals

-All year round: Olive Ridley, Hawksbill, Leatherback and Pacific Green Sea Turtle.
+You can see these turtles all year round: Olive Ridley, Hawksbill, Leatherback, and Pacific Green Sea Turtle.

 Best places to see Sea Turtles:

 - Parque Nacional Marino Las Baulas (Playa Grande (Close to Tamarindo)

 - Santa Rosa National Park

 In Tortuguero, Parismina, and some areas in the South Caribbean, it is turtle time!

 Yes!
 Green Sea Turtles arrive at this time of year in the region that gets its name from them: Tortuguero.
 So, if you are willing to see the huge green sea turtles coming to shore, crawling through the sand, digging a hole with their back paws, laying around 100 eggs, and covering it back before turning back to the ocean… This is the perfect opportunity to watch this magical natural wonder.

 July is great to see the resident and endemic species of Costa Rica.
 Keep an eye out for antbirds, trogons, and scissor-tailed kites, which migrate to Costa Rica from the winter in the south.